folio-org/edge-patron/README.md

 In order to map external patron IDs to those used within FOLIO, the `externalSystemId` field in the user metadata is used.
 The mapping flow works like this:

-1. A request is made containing an external system's patron ID
+1. A request arrives containing an external system's patron ID
 1. The patron ID cache is consulted.
 If a mapping has been cached, skip to #5.
-1. Edge-patron makes a request to mod-users, querying for the user having the provided `externalSystemId`
+1. A request is made to mod-users, querying for the user having the provided `externalSystemId`
-1. The external ID -> internal ID mapping is cached for a configurable amount of time.
+1. The external ID -> internal/FOLIO ID mapping is cached for a configurable amount of time.
-1. FOLIO's user/patron ID is used when calling mod-patron
+1. The internal/FOLIO ID is used when calling mod-patron

 ## Additional information